-Though Notch1 signaling may not be the only pathway responsible for ATC growth inhibition by resveratrol, it has been shown to be significantly involved in ATC cell redifferentiation.
-We showed that the expression of thyroid-specific genes including TTF1, TTF2, Pax8 and NIS were up-regulated in both ATC cell lines with resveratrol treatment.
-Similar finding has been demonstrated in a rat thyroid cell line, showing that resveratrol increases NIS expression and enhances iodide trapping, though the mechanisms are not fully elucidated (20).
+shown in a rat thyroid cell line, showing that resveratrol increases NIS expression and enhances iodide trapping, though the mechanisms are not fully elucidated (20).
 In our study, Notch1 siRNA totally abrogated the induction of TTF1 and Pax8 but not of TTF2.
-The up-regulation of NIS by resveratrol was also partially blocked in ATC cells by Notch1 siRNA.
-This evidence strongly suggests that resveratrol regulates thyrocyte re-differentiation through Notch1 signaling.
-It was found in a previous study that Notch1 pathway activation was required for appropriate morphogenesis and differentiation during mouse thyroid gland development (7,44).
-Moreover, over-expression of Notch1 in thyroid cancer cells restored thyroid-specific differentiation markers (7).
-These findings have also been corroborated by the fact that other Notch1 activating compounds like valproic acid (13,45), induced NIS expression in a variety of thyroid cancer cell lines (46,47).
-Importantly, we also found that resveratrol induced re-differentiation in those ATC cells that survived the treatment and escaped the cell death process, which implied that resveratrol could still be a treatment option for the drug-resistant ATCs in combination with either radioactive iodine ablation or traditional chemotherapy.
+The upregulation of NIS by resveratrol was also partially blocked in ATC cells by Notch1 siRNA.
+This evidence strongly suggests that resveratrol regulates thyrocyte redifferentiation through Notch1 signaling.
+It was found in a previous study that Notch1 pathway activation was required for appropriate morphogenesis and differentiation during mouse thyroid gland development (7, 44).
+Moreover, overexpression of Notch1 in thyroid cancer cells restored thyroid-specific differentiation markers (7).
+These findings have also been corroborated by the fact that other Notch1 activating compounds like valproic acid (13, 45), induced NIS expression in a variety of thyroid cancer cell lines (46, 47).
+Importantly, we also found that resveratrol induced redifferentiation in those ATC cells that survived the treatment and escaped the cell death process, which implied that resveratrol could still be a treatment option for the drug-resistant ATCs in combination with either radioactive iodine ablation or traditional chemotherapy.

-Taken together, resveratrol inhibits ATC cell growth via apoptosis and S phase cell cycle arrest with a relative low concentration.
+Taken together, resveratrol inhibits ATC cell growth via apoptosis and S phase cell-cycle arrest with a relative low concentration.
 More importantly, resveratrol enhances redifferentiation in ATC cells, which is dependent upon the activation of Notch1 signaling.
-Our findings provide the first documentation for the role of resveratrol in ATC redifferentiation, suggesting that activation of Notch1 signaling could be a potential therapeutic strategy for ATC patients.
+Our findings provide the first documentation for the role of resveratrol in ATC redifferentiation, suggesting that activation of Notch1 signaling could be a potential therapeutic strategy for patients with ATC.
 Therefore, Notch1 activating compounds including resveratrol should be subjected to further clinical investigations.